Getting Real, Raw And Honest About My Mission

-Why I wrote a book about my postpartum depression
+Why I wrote a book about not enjoying motherhood

 When my daughter was born, I found myself hating being a mom.
 The experience was not at all what I expected, and I felt so lost and alone.
 I wish there had been something written about this topic when I was stuck in shame and embarrassment for feeling this way.